Bohm's approach to quantum mechanics: Alternative theory or practical picture?: Introduction

-The main goal of this work is to present a pedagogical account, suitable for elementary undergraduate quantum mechanics courses, on the gradual transition in the perception of Bohmian mechanics, from its origins as a nonlocal hidden-variable model to the current wider view as a quantum picture.
-This discussion is guided by two intertwined questions: \begin{itemize} \item[$\bullet$] After 65 years of Bohmian mechanics, should its interpretational aspect still be its prevailing appraisal? \item[$\bullet$] Is Bohmian mechanics a legitimate picture of quantum mechanics, on equal footing in all respects with any other quantum picture? \end{itemize} In order to provide a comprehensible answer to these questions (as well as to leave and encourage an open discussion at the classroom), this work essentially consists of two building (didactic) blocks.
-The first block, Sec.~\ref{sec2}, enters a discussion on the origin and role of Bohmian mechanics as a hidden-variable model, introducing the issue through two of its most common criticisms and concluding it with a discussion on how the idea of monitoring waves (not necessarily quantum ones) by means of streamlines or trajectories has been used in the literature with other purposes than fundamental ones.
-This block thus offers a general perspective on questions that are usually left outside the quantum mechanics curriculum, and that cannot easily be found discussed together, because they cover both fundamental and computational aspects.
+The main goal of this work is to introduce a discussion on an updated view of Bohmian mechanics beyond its more widely known ontological side.
+This is done taking advantage of the gradual transition in the perception of this approach, from its origins as a nonlocal hidden-variable model to the current wider view as a quantum picture.
+This discussion is thus guided by two intertwined questions: \begin{itemize} \item[$\bullet$] After 65 years of Bohmian mechanics, should its interpretational aspect still be its prevailing appraisal? \item[$\bullet$] Is Bohmian mechanics a legitimate picture of quantum mechanics, on equal footing in all respects with any other quantum picture? \end{itemize} Accordingly, the work has been organized around two complementary building blocks.
+The first block, Sec.~\ref{sec2}, enters a discussion on the origin and role of Bohmian mechanics as a hidden-variable model \cite{note2}, introducing the issue through two of its most common criticisms and concluding it with a discussion on how the idea of monitoring waves (not necessarily quantum ones) by means of streamlines or trajectories has been used in the literature with other purposes than fundamental ones.
+Because it covers both fundamental and computational aspects, this block offers a wider perspective on questions that do not usually appear together in the context of the quantum foundations in spite of the relevance of a joint view.
 The second block, Sec.~\ref{sec3}, addresses in a simplified manner the more basic formal aspects of Bohmian mechanics, useful to interpret quantum outcomes obtained from Schr\"odinger's equation on a hydrodynamic basis with the aid of Bohmian trajectories.
 Other Bohmian-related quantities, such as the local quantum phase field, the quantum velocity, or the quantum potential are also discussed.
 As an illustration of these concepts, and particularly with the purpose to explicitly show how Bohmian mechanics operates or what kind of information it may provide us, this block also includes a revision and discussion of a simple implementation of Young's two-slit experiment.
 Finally, in Sec.~\ref{sec5} a series of remarks summarize the main points stressed in this work.